mixxxdj/website/content/news/XXXX-XX-XX-Mixxx_cooperation_AIResearch.md

 #### Appeal

 We insisted on keeping the coordinates of our users/DJ's private during the selection, so if you want to cooperate to this research please send us a message on our zulip chat, we will create a dedicated topic under #General.
 The researchers will contact you through our zulip as well.
-Theu are looking for +/- 25 DJ's, preferably of different countries (max 2 oer country).
+The research program is looking for +/- 25 DJ's, preferably of different countries (max 2 per country).